DR. IRYNA IVANOVA

 As a Registered Psychotherapist, I provide psychotherapy grounded in warmth and authenticity that focuses on supporting you to grow and make life changes that align with your values and life situations.
 Together, we will work to understand the unique challenges you face and to build on the strengths you hold as you move toward your goals.

-I provide a therapy environment that creates space for reflection and empowers you to address suffering related to anxiety, pre-natal and perinatal mental health, trauma, depression, grief and loss, role transitions, challenges in interpersonal relationships, attentional/concentration issues and other neurodiverse presentations.
+I provide a therapy environment that creates space for reflection and empowers you to address suffering related to anxiety, reproductive mental health including pre-natal and perinatal mental health, trauma, depression, grief and loss, role transitions, challenges in interpersonal relationships, attentional/concentration issues and other neurodiverse presentations.
 I use the knowledge and experience I have gained to work together with you, focusing on what matters to you for a meaningful life.
 To help you through this journey, I integrate training I have received in Acceptance and Commitment Therapy (ACT) and Cognitive Behavior Therapy (CBT), as well as principles and practices from Dialectical Behavior Therapy (DBT), compassion-focused approaches and from body-based approaches such as Somatic Experiencing (SE) and Reconsolidation Therapy for trauma reprocessing.
 In our conversations we determine together how these various perspectives might apply to your particular life situation.
 I bring experience in working with individuals in a variety of contexts including in community mental health agencies and in partnership with the Royal Ottawa Hospital, as well as in post-secondary settings and employee and family assistance.

 Krista Brouwer, M.Ed.